 Computers, phones, gaming systems, and DVD players are just some of the electronic devices that frequently get used in households across the country.
 As you use these devices, you may notice them start to get hot.

-While it’s normal for your electronic devices to generate some heat, it could lead to problems if they start to get too hot.
+While it’s normal for your electronics to generate some heat, it could lead to problems if they start to feel too hot.
 It’s important to recognize why your device is overheating so that you can take the necessary steps to fix the situation.

 What Causes Electronics to Overheat?